tzero86/playwright_poc/README.md

 - Page Object Model template
 - Exporting results in HTML Including screenshots on failure
 - Ability to turn Test Execution Video Recording (on, off, or retain-on-failure) from pytest.ini (retain-on-failure by default)
-- Added visual testing support and example test case (PixelMatch comparisons and diff generation).
+- Added visual testing support and example test case (PixelMatch comparisons and diff generation, Snapshots can be updated by running pytest --update-snapshots).

 **Planned Additions**: